nihr43/registry-tf/README.md

-This is a sample of how to run a bomb-proof registry in kuberenetes, backed by a ceph object store.
+This is a sample of how to run a bomb-proof registry in kubernetes, backed by a ceph object store.

 Other S3 compatibles should work as well.